Great power: Spatial dimension

-Other suggestions have been made that a great power should have the capacity to engage in extra-regional affairs and that a great power ought to be possessed of extra-regional interests, two propositions which are often closely connected.
+Other suggestions have been made that a great power should have the capacity to engage in extra-regional affairs and that a great power ought to be possessed of extra-regional interests, two often closely-connected propositions.

 Status dimension

-Formal or informal acknowledgment of a nation's great power status has also been a criterion for being a great power.
+Formal or informal acknowledgment of a nation's great-power status has also been a criterion for identifying a great power.
 As political scientist George Modelski notes, "The status of Great power is sometimes confused with the condition of being powerful.
 The office, as it is known, did in fact evolve from the role played by the great military states in earlier periods...
 But the Great power system institutionalizes the position of the powerful state in a web of rights and obligations."

-This approach restricts analysis to the epoch following the Congress of Vienna at which great powers were first formally recognized.
-In the absence of such a formal act of recognition it has been suggested that great power status can arise by implication by judging the nature of a state's relations with other great powers.
+Modelski's approach restricts analysis to the epoch following the 1814-1815 Congress of Vienna at which great powers were first formally recognized.
+In the absence of such a formal act of recognition it has been suggested that great-power status can arise by implication by judging the nature of a state's relations with other great powers.

 A further option is to examine a state's willingness to act as a great power.
-As a nation will seldom declare that it is acting as such, this usually entails a retrospective examination of state conduct.
+As a country will seldom declare that it is acting as such, this usually entails a retrospective examination of state conduct.
 As a result, this is of limited use in establishing the nature of contemporary powers, at least not without the exercise of subjective observation.

 Other important criteria throughout history are that great powers should have enough influence to be included in discussions of contemporary political and diplomatic questions, and exercise influence on the outcome and resolution.
-Historically, when major political questions were addressed, several great powers met to discuss them.
-Before the era of groups like the United Nations, participants of such meetings were not officially named but rather were decided based on their great power status.
+Historically, when major political questions were addressed, several powers met to discuss them.
+Before the era of groups like the United Nations, participants of such meetings were not officially named but rather were decided based on their implied great-power status.
 These were conferences that settled important questions based on major historical events.

+"Full-spectrum" dimension

+Historian Phillips P. O'Brien, Head of the School of International Relations and Professor of Strategic Studies at the University of St. Andrews, criticizes the concept of a great power, arguing that it is dated, vaguely defined, and inconsistently applied.
+He states that the term is used to "describe everything from true superpowers such as the United States and China, which wield the full spectrum of economic, technological, and military might, to better-than-average military powers such as Russia, which have nuclear weapons but little else that would be considered indicators of great power. " O'Brien advocates for the concept of a "full-spectrum power", which takes into account "all the fundamentals on which superior military power is built", including economic resources, domestic politics and political systems (which can restrain or expand dimensions of power), technological capabilities, and social and cultural factors (such as a society's willingness to go to war or to invest in military development).